claritychallenge/claritychallenge.github.io/docs/cpc2/cpc2_rules.md

 ## What sort of model do I create?

 - You model should report the speech intelligibility for the whole sentence for each audio sample/listener combination, i.e. a single score that represents a prediction of the proportion of words that would be recognised correctly
 - The model architecture is entirely up to you, e.g. you can create a model that attempts to recognise individual words and then reduces this down to a proportion, or you can estimate an intelligibility score directly from the audio.
-Models may have explicit hearing loss model stages or trained directly to map signals and audiograms to predictions.
+Models may have explicit hearing loss model stages or be trained directly to map signals and audiograms to predictions.

 ## Submitting multiple entries